 My parents did not talk to me for some time.
 My boyfriend was the only person who did not bat an eye off; his support helped me greatly.

 I was nonchalant about my looks in the initial phase of my grey hair growth.
 Since I did not think I looked good.
 I would avoid taking photos.
-I liked how I looked and felt once the hair started growing past face length.
+I liked how I looked and felt once the hair grew past face length.
 The confidence started sparking back.
 I felt like a new me.
 I got several compliments from my peers, but at the same, I got several backlashes from strangers of the older generation.
 I did not let that affect me because we all are victims or survivors of our environments.
 It’s how we perceive our surroundings.

 I am genetically blessed with a thick and wavy texture.
 I love how they complement my other love, which is being decked up in sarees.
 I love how messy and bountiful my hair is; hence, despite being a fan of short hairstyles, I cannot bring myself to cut off my long strands.